French designer cancels Paris fashion show, derailed by strike chaos

 Department store buyers and fashion bloggers usually descend on Paris and need to whizz from one catwalk show to the next.
 This will be more complicated if metro services are still infrequent and unreliable.

-The Paris haute couture shows, which run twice a year, draw visitors from around the world and generate a host of side events including glitzy parties.
+The Paris haut couture shows, which run twice a year, draw visitors from around the world and generate a host of side events including glitzy parties.
 The French fashion federation estimates they generate 1.2 billion euros in income every year.

 Reporting by Sarah White and Elizabeth Pineau; editing by Geert de Clercq and Gareth Jones